eris-0/feather/README.md

 The AO chord is never used for phonetic writeouts, leaving it reserved for briefs and such.

-Glides are truncated in Wing theory, meaning only the first part is used.
+Glides from one vowel sound to another are treated as if only the first vowel is there.
 Thus the first stroke of "create" uses AEU.

 ## Consonants